Uglemat/Malang/README.md

 so `Func Arg1 Arg2` is parsed as `(Func Arg1) Arg2` (`Func Arg1` better return a new function, or else that'd be an error).

+There's also the `$` operator that you can use to call a function with an argument.
+This is how it's used:

+    <function> $ <argument>

+The utility of the `$` operator is that it is right-associative (as opposed to normal function application) and has a very low precedence.
+So you can sometimes get rid of lots of parentheses.
+As an example, this:

+    Strings:Length (ToStr ([@ * 2.]
+83)).

+can be replaced by this:

+    Strings:Length $ ToStr $ [@ * 2.]
+83.

+Which does exactly the same but looks nicer.

 ##Case of